Brother Ali: Personal life

 Ali has a son, Faheem, from his first marriage.
 He is very private about his family and loved ones.
 His music frequently addresses his role as a father, parent, and husband.
 The song "Real As Can Be" off his 2009 EP The Truth Is Here refers to the impending birth of his daughter, and on the song "Fresh Air", which is on his 2009 album Us, he goes on to say "Just got married last year/ treated so good that it ain't even fair/ already got a boy, now the baby girl's here/ Bought us a house like the Berenstain Bears."

 Ali often makes fun of the media's constant urge to mention his albinism in the first lines of their reviews or newspaper articles.
 He is also legally blind, a condition which is caused by his albinism.

 In an article titled "The Art of Mourning in America", Brother Ali said his favorite food is sweet potato pie.
 The interview was conducted during the month of Ramadan and Ali performed a freestyle: "Lifelong starvation, every month is Ramadan / Walk in the crib and I'm surprised that the power's on."

+Ali moved with his family to Istanbul around the time of the COVID-19 pandemic.
+He said the experience gave him a new respect for immigrants.